Bicycle

 Normal mutations are represented by an object with the following properties:

-- An optional description for the mutation, which may be shown in developer tools and generated documentation for the schema.args
+• description - An optional description for the mutation, which may be shown in developer tools and generated documentation for the schema.

-passed to the mutation's resolver.
-If you wish to pass multiple arguments to a single mutation, you can use an object type.auth
+• args - An optional type for the args passed to the mutation's resolver.
+If you wish to pass multiple arguments to a single mutation, you can use an object type.

-if the user can call this mutation.
-It defaults to 'public', i.e. anyone can call this muation.resolve
+• auth - An optional function that receives the args and context and returns true if the user can call this mutation.
+It defaults to 'public', i.e. anyone can call this muation.

-and applies the mutation to the data store.
-It can optionally return a value if atype
+• resolve - A function that receives the args and context and applies the mutation to the data store.
+It can optionally return a value if a type was specified.

 e.g.